RaphaelCorrotte/RaphaelCorrotte/README.md

 ### Hi guys 👋
 I'm a young ruby developper.
-I love coding with ruby (that's really fantastic) and discover new things!
-I'm always wondering why did I chose ruby.
-But there's no real reason except that's a cool an polyvalent language.
+I'm in love with the Ruby philosophia; polyvalence and freedom.

 I love programming new projects and discorver new approaches to reach my goales!